 The proximate and ultimate causes of behavioral evolution

 The behaviors of closely related species can be remarkably different, and these differences can have important biological consequences.
 For example, behaviors can be critical to the creation and maintenance of biodiversity, as host, habitat, and mating preference behaviors are often key players in speciation and local adaptation.
-Despite the importance of behavioral traits, we know little about the genetic basis of their evolution.
-This means we have little understanding of the number, type, or effects of mutations resulting in behavioral divergence.
+Despite the importance of behavioral traits, we know little about the genetic and neurological basis of their evolution.
+This means we have little understanding of the number, type, or cellular effects of mutations resulting in behavioral divergence.
 These data are important to understanding the tempo and mode of behavioral evolution.
 To fill this gap, my research seeks to answer the following: (1) what are the genetic loci of behavioral divergence?
 (2) how do genetic changes affect nervous system structure or function? and (3) how do the selective pressures that drive behavioral evolution shape genetic and neuronal architecture?

 Current projects